dfinity/nns-dapp/TESTING.md

   - `$tests/utils/timers.test-utils`
   - `$tests/utils/utils.test-utils`

-- in vitest `requireActual` is replaced by `importActual` which, in addition, becomes an any function
+- In vitest, `requireActual` is replaced by `importActual`, and it also becomes a promisified function

 ```typescript
 // jest